 I am an epidemiologist and public health researcher with international experience of conducting research on sexual, reproductive, maternal and mental health, inequalities in health care access, patients’ experiences of health services and the evaluation of complex public health interventions.
 I have expertise in the analysis of longitudinal and linked administrative and survey data.
 I am interested in supervising students in these areas.

 I am principal investigator on a Wellcome Trust Research Enrichment grant to support the Wellcome Trust funded birth cohort Children Growing up in Liverpool with a multi-year arts-based public engagement programme.
+I am also the Public and Patient Involvement and Engagement co-lead for the Children Growing up in Liverpool cohort itself.

 My commitment to my continued professional development regarding under- and post-graduate teaching has been recognised with the award of Fellow of the Higher Education Association (2018).